-Figure 5: The Board's vision, outcomes and intended funding priorities
+Figure 6: The Board's vision, outcomes and intended funding priorities.

-The future evolved system Ko te pūnaha whanaketanga mō ngā rā ki tua
+Figure 7: Ko te pūnaha whanaketanga mō ngā rā ki tua

-The distribution criteria set out in the Act, combined with the vision, equity, and outcome objectives of the Board, provide an overview of the areas the Board will fund.
+The distribution criteria set out in the Act, combined with the Vision, Equity, and Outcome objectives of the Board, provide an overview of the areas the Board will fund.
 It follows that this will determine the types of funding applications from community, hapū and iwi, and strategic partners, that the Board will likely support.
-This is shown in Figure 5.
-Where there is alignment of outcomes with potential strategic partners, the Board's role is not to be the primary funder but to only engage where there is agreement to enable increased or additional impact using strength-based approaches.
+This is shown in figure 6 and 7.